33 Reproducibility and workflow

 Exercises

-setwd()or absolute paths.
-Rewrite it to usehere::here().
+3. Open an old script of yours that uses setwd() or absolute paths.
+Rewrite it to use here::here().
 Does it still work when you move the project to a different folder?

 33.3 renv: locking dependencies

-install.packages("dplyr") today gives you a different version than six months from now.
-Your code might break.
-Your results might change.
-You will not know why, because nothing in your code changed.
+install.packages("dplyr") today gives you a different version than six months from now, and when your code breaks or your results silently change, nothing in your source files will explain why.

 renv isolates your project’s package library: